BelgianBiodiversityPlatform/openup-rbins/README.rst

 Process overview:
 -----------------

+!!!
+Steps 1-4 are being completely rewritten !!!

 1) data_import_tools/images_transformation/transform.rb resize the images, add overlays, some padding, ...
 2) The Excel file is imported in the "OpenUP" PostgreSQL database (will be consumed by BioCASE_ provider)
 3) data_import_tools/images_transformation/step2/move_files.rb loop on the newly created rbinsphotos table, and for each row rename the associated image to <ROW_ID>.jpg and move it to a flat directory structure.